pacokui/odin-recipes/README.md

 # odin-recipes
-This is the odin-recipes file
+This is the first project about recipes!